Amalfi-Festival/amalfi-festival-org/faq.md

 : Instrumentalists should bring an easy fold-up music stand for practice time in your room, etc.

 Clothing
 : Be prepared to bring clothes for hot weather.
 Dress during the day is informal.
 Keep in mind, however, that Italians (both men and women) are generally more attentive to dress than Americans and shorts are worn infrequently.
 Women will feel more comfortable in sun dresses or summery skirts and tops.
 For evenings, be prepared to dress for concerts.
-Please note: NO SHORTS (or tank tops) are permitted in the hotel dining room at dinner-time (The hotel has advised us that this policy will be strictly enforced).
+Please note: NO SHORTS (or tank tops) are permitted in the hotel dining room at dinner-time.

 Performers
-: Men are expected to perform in coat & tie (dress shirt) while women should plan to appear in dressy (summery) attire – cocktail-style dresses or full-length dresses are appropriate.
+: Men are expected to perform in dress shirt while women should plan to appear in dressy (summery) attire.
 Please be sure to bring appropriate dress shoes.
-Opera participants will be contacted directly by Stage Director regarding their performance attire.

 Beach & Pool Wear
 : Swimmers who plan on using the pool will need a bathing cap (required for both men & women).
 You can usually find one in town but it's not guaranteed.
 A bathing suit “cover-up” is a good idea so you can walk down to the beach through the hotel.
 Be sure to pack hats & sunscreen for that dazzling Mediterranean sun!